Satalicious/wpan_presentation/markdown.md

 1. Definition of **WPAN**
 2. **WPAN** compared to **WLAN**
 3. Usecases
-4. Implementations
+4. Standards
-5. Standards
+5. Implementations
+6. Data Rates and Ranges
+7. Transmitting Sound using Sunlight

 ---

 <h1 style="color:rgb(47, 178, 143); font-size: 90px;">Definition of WPAN</h1>

-- subgroup of **Personal Area Network**
-- short range setup
+- shortrange, wireless connection
 - the lower transmission power results in energy savings
 - used to connect to a larger network
+- subgroup of **Personal Area Network**
+- 802.15

 ---